Start hunting game birds

 Game birds are wide-spread, offer an exciting shooting challenge, and are easy to process and cook.

-Deer and elk hunting are more popular quarry, but more challenging to hunt.
-If you’re up for it, here are some tips to get you started big game hunting.
+Deer and elk hunting are more popular, but are also challenging to hunt.
+If you’re up for it, check out the online Hunter's plan for big game success to help get you started.

 Take an ODFW hunting workshop

-ODFW workshops and events – Each year ODFW offers hands-on pheasant and duck hunting workshops, usually in the fall, that include an actual hunt!
-There also are shotgun skills workshops for some hands-on experience learning how to safely handle and shoot different styles of shotguns.
+ODFW workshops and events – Each year ODFW offers hands-on pheasant, duck and turkey hunting workshops, in spring and fall, some of which include an actual hunt!

 Find a place to hunt